quynhneo/detm-arxiv/docs/singularity_slurm.md

-# Instruction for running DETM/main.py on HPC cluster with CUDA, slurm and singularity
+# Instruction for running DETM on HPC cluster with CUDA, slurm and singularity
-This guide specially applicable for the Greene HPC Cluster at New York University, but should be generally applicable for HPC clusters.
+This guide specially applicable for the Greene HPC Cluster of New York University, but should be generally applicable for HPC clusters.
-For general users, the prerequisites are:
+For general HPC users, the prerequisites are:
-- Having access to a cluster using slurm
+- Having access to a cluster
-- The cluster has singularity container installed
+- The cluster uses Singularity container
-- Have singularity images and overlay files prebuilt
+- Having singularity images and overlay files prebuilt

 ## To setup conda environment with Sigularity and overlay images
 in a log-in node: